Lenovo A10 tablet

 The Lenovo A10 tablet is an Android tablet computer.

-Launch

-The A10 launched in 2014 at a price of $250 in the United States.
+It launched in 2014 at a price of $250 in the United States.

 Specifications and performance

 The A10 has a 10.1-inch IPS display with a resolution of 1280 by 800.
-Its CPU is a 1.3 gigahertz quad-core MediaTek processor.
+Its CPU is a 1.3 gigahertz MediaTek 8121 quad-core processor.
 It has 1 gigabyte of RAM.
-A 5 megapixel rear camera and 2 megapixel front camera are included.
-The A10 has two front-facing speakers with enhancements from Dolby.
-A microSD card slot allows storage expansion.
+The A10 offers a relatively long battery life with a capacity of 6,340 mAh.
+It includes a 5 megapixel rear camera and a 2 megapixel front camera.
+The A10 has two front-facing speakers with Dolby audio enhancements.
+It has a microSD card slot which allows for storage expansion.
 Wi-Fi 802.11b/g/n are supported, as is Bluetooth 4.0.
-With a capacity of 6,340 mAh, the A10 offers relatively long battery life.
-The A10's shell is dark blue and has a smooth, matte finish, with rounded corners.
 It weighs 1.2 pounds.
+The A10's shell is dark blue and has a smooth, matte finish with rounded corners.

-The A10 has what Lenovo calls a "Smart Side Bar" that offers easy access to recent apps and shortcuts for display controls.
-It can be swiping from the bezel to the center of the screen.
+The A10 has what Lenovo calls a "Smart Side Bar", which gives access to recent apps and shortcuts for display controls.
+It can be found by either changing the screen orientation when set to be automatic, or swiping from the bezel to the center of the screen when set to be manual.
 Lenovo packages the A10 with an app from Dolby Audio to manage sound settings.
 The A10 ships with Android 4.4.2 with an upgrade to version 4.4.3 available for download.